farisachugthai/dynamic_ipython/docs/_sources/index.rst.txt

 IPython's startup.

-The scripts add well over 1000 aliases to the namespace, import commonly used modules, configure the data analysis library Pandas, add multiple application specific loggers, and more.
+The scripts add well over 1000 aliases to the namespace, import commonly used modules, instantiate exception hooks from `cgitb`, format a `traceback`, import readline to add additional keybindings as well as checking for pyreadline for Windows users, lex documents with the `pygments` library and stylize the REPL as a  result, add multiple application specific loggers, and more.

-This repository contains a collection of different scripts written over the course of the last year modifying `IPython <docs/profile_default.html>`_.
+Heavy use of `prompt_toolkit` and Jedi's respective APIs are utilized here.

+As both libraries as well as pygments are explicit dependencies of IPython, no additional installation is required for those features.

+Specifically, new completers are added to the shell to handle fuzzy completion as well as autocompletion of paths and executables.

 .. _root-extensions: